 The Environmental Health and Safety Department has placed campus maps with evacuation sites, areas, or plans located throughout the campus as well as emergency procedures posters with important information and numbers.
-The information can also be found on the Facilities Department website Emergency Information page https://www.palomar.edu/facilities/programs/emergency-drill-information/
+The information can also be found on the Facilities Department website Emergency Information page.